WVam/toolscript-docs/Branch-Instructions.md

 ---
 # Branch Instructions

 ---

 Branch Instructions are the loops and conditionals of AACS.
 They look completely different from other Instructions syntax-wise.
 They do not follow normal conventions outlined in the rest of the documentation.
 The unique syntax for Branch Instructions is defined in this article.

 ## If

 The **If** Instruction requires an expression which returns a boolean value.
-If the boolean value is `true`, then the Instructions within the If statement will be executed. **Else If** and **Else** statements can also be defined in addition to the **If** statement in case the initial expression returns `false`, or a value that isn't a boolean.
+If the boolean value is True, then the Instructions within the If statement will be executed. **Else If** and **Else** statements can also be defined in addition to the **If** statement in case the initial expression returns False, or a value that isn't a boolean.

 Syntax:
 ```